3lpsy/tagaudio/README.md

 This simple script leverages the mutagen library to add tags to audio files.
 While programs such as picard are great for accomplishing this, I could not find any CLI libraries that supported opus.

 This script will work with any format mutagen supports.
-MP3 and WAV will probably not work, though it may be possible in the future to add alternative mechanisms for updating these files.
+MP3 and WAV will probably not work at the moment but are supported by mutagen.
+Mutagen was having difficulty 'guessing' these types via the `File` API.
+Might fix this in the future.

 ## Instructions